0xnenlabs/SageAI/README.md

 ## Key Features

-- Organization through file-centric functions, organized in directories.
+- Organization through folder-centric functions, organized in directories.
 - Strong typing for functions using Pydantic.
 - Built-in in-memory Qdrant vector database, with the option to integrate your own.
 - Easily test each function with an associated `test.json` file, supporting both unit and integration tests.